Comparing Lasso and Adaptive Lasso in High-Dimensional Data: A Genetic Survival Analysis in Triple-Negative Breast Cancer: Penalized Cox regression

 \subsection{Lasso}

-The Least Absolute Shrinkage and Selection Operator (lasso), introduced by Tibshirani (\citeyear{Tibshirani_1996}), was later extended to survival settings (Tibshirani, \citeyear{Tibshirani_1997}).
-Distinguishing itself from the ridge penalty, lasso is employed for both the estimation of regression coefficients and variable selection.
-In the context of Cox regression, lasso estimator is defined as:
+The Least Absolute Shrinkage and Selection Operator (lasso), introduced by Tibshirani \cite{Tibshirani_1996} and later extended to survival analysis (Tibshirani, \cite{Tibshirani_1997}), simultaneously performs coefficient estimation and variable selection.
+In the context of Cox regression models, the lasso estimator is defined as

-where \(\lambda\) is the parameter determining the penalty's strength and \(|\ \beta_i\ |\) denotes the \(L_1\)-penalty.
-Lasso is known for its ability to perform variable selection by shrinking some of the regression coefficients to exactly zero.
-This property is highly desirable when dealing with high-dimensional data, as it allows the model to identify the most influential predictors and discard those that are less relevant.
+where \(\lambda\) is the the regularization parameter controlling the penalty strength and \(\sum_{i=1}^p|\ \beta_i\ |\) represents the \(L_1\)-norm penalty.
+The key property of lasso lies in its ability to shrink some coefficients exactly to zero, effectively removing the corresponding variables from the model.
+This sparsity-inducing property makes lasso particularly valuable in high-dimensional analysis, where interpretability is fundamental.

-However, despite its advantages, the lasso method has some limitations.
-One significant drawback is that it can be inconsistent in variable selection.
-This inconsistency can lead to the selection of irrelevant variables and the omission of genuinely important ones.
-To address this issue, the adaptive lasso method was developed.
+However, despite its advantages and widespread adoption, lasso exhibits noteworthy limitations.
+Fan and Li \cite{Fan} demonstrated that lasso introduces excessive bias in the estimation of large coefficients.
+Specifically, in variable selection scenarios, lasso can be inconsistent, potentially including irrelevant variables while excluding truly significant ones and assigning coefficient values far from the true values (Zou \cite{Zou}).